-SFDA has issued a 44 page Food Hygiene and Requirements and SFDA summarizes the main objective of the guidelines as achieving a high level of protection for human health and lay down general and specific rules and responsibilities of food business operators on the hygiene of foodstuffs and requirements for food premises and establishments.
+SFDA's Food Hygiene and Requirements document summarizes the main objective of the guidelines as achieving a high level of protection for human health and lay down general and specific rules and responsibilities of food business operators on the hygiene of foodstuffs and requirements for food premises and establishments.
 The guidelines make food business operators responsible primarily for food safety, emphasizes the need to ensure food safety throughout the food chain starting with primary production, requests general implementation of procedures based on the HACCP principles.
 The guidelines equally apply to all Saudi based food premises and foreign facilities wishing to export food products to the Kingdom.